What Is The Best Camera For Food Photography?

 • High resolution output

-• Ability to switch out different lenses
+• Ability to switch lenses

 • Wide variety of brands and models